 Solon, Olivia.
 “Why the Net Neutrality Protest Matters.”
 The Guardian, Guardian News and Media, 11 July 2017, www.theguardian.com/technology/2017/jul/11/what-is-net-neutrality-threat-trump-administration.

-This article, provided by The Guardian, is the focal point of my podcast episode.
-It provides information on everything from what net neutrality is, to how it affects people, to what people can do about it.
+This article provides information on everything from what net neutrality is, to how it affects people, to what people can do about it.
 With an overview of the legal parameters surrounding the 2015 legislation, this article sees net neutrality in a positive light (as do many, many, many other articles).
 It explains the access it grants people to equally explore the internet and its endless avenues.
 Briefly discussing the implications its repeal would cause, it mentions several initiatives that groups have started to battle it.

 Sen. Gillibrand, Kristen, and Jessica Rosenworcel.
 “We Don’t Need New Gatekeepers: How Repealing Net Neutrality Hurts Women.”
 Refinery29, 12 Dec.
 2017, www.refinery29.com/2017/12/184799/kirsten-gillibrand-net-neutrality-womens-issue-jessica-rosenworcel-personal-opinion.